fiskl-accounting/help-docs/docs/using-fiskl/invoicing/invoice-create.md

 toc_max_heading_level: 6
 tags:
   - Invoice
+  - Client
+  - Invoice Payment
-  - Accountant
+  - Stripe
 ---

 import TOCInline from '@theme/TOCInline';

-You can create basic or sophisciated invoices in Fiskl.
+Invoicing in Fiskl ranges from basic to sophiscated.
+We will run through creating a basic invoice and then address each part of the invoice individually to explore the more advanced features.
+You do not need to pre-create any items as you can create everything as you create your first invoice but it can be useful to have the following set up in advance.

+1. Complete your [Company Settings](getting-started/company-settings).
+Ensure your address is correct.
+2. Create a `Client`
+3. Create a `Payment Method`.
+This can be using an integrated payment gateway like `Stripe` or adding a `Manual Payment` method.

 ## Basic invoice

-We will start with a basic invoice with the minimum amount of data.
-Use our interactive demo to try it yourself.
+Try the interactive demo to create a basic invoice.

 <div style={{ position: 'relative', paddingBottom: '56.25%', height: 0, width: '100%' }}>